The L'vov-Kaplansky Conjecture for Polynomials of Degree Three: Introduction

 for the variables $z_i, w_i \in K$.
 The system

 is equivalent to

 These are two systems of $n$ equations in $n$ variables.
 Therefore, we can write \eqref{demo} as

-where $d_i$ and $\nu_i$ are coefficients of $\ddd$ and $\nnn$, respectively, and $\bbb,\ccc \in M_n(K)$.
+where $d_i$ and $\nu_i$ are the entries of $\ddd$ and $\nnn$, respectively, and $\bbb,\ccc \in M_n(K)$.
 If both the matrix $\bbb$ and the matrix $\ccc$ are invertible, then the system \eqref{demo2} is solvable, which contradicts $\aaa$ not lying in the image of $f$; so we may assume that

 for any choice of $x_i,y_i \in K$.
 Since the field $K$ is infinite, $g$ is the zero polynomial.
 Its coefficients are commutative polynomials in the coefficients of the polynomial $f$.
 This gives us a system of polynomial equations which coefficients of $f$ must solve.
-Solving this system reduces the proof of Theorem \ref{lvov-kaplansky} to a few special cases, which one can consider using a different method.
+Solving this system reduces the proof of Theorem \ref{lvov-kaplansky} to a few special cases.

 We will split the proof into two sections.
 Section \ref{lemma sec} contains a few lemmas serving to prove the key proposition at the end of the section, which yields several polynomial equations that the coefficients of $f$ must solve.
 In Section \ref{thm sec} we will first solve the aforementioned system of the polynomial equations, and then use this to prove Theorem \ref{lvov-kaplansky}.